Monday, September 25, 2023

 Sunday, September 3, 2023

-Dear Erica, a letter
+Dear GIRL, a letter

-Dear Erica,
+Dear GIRL,

 Before I get into the meat of this letter, I’d like to get the politeness out of the way and thank you for a most interesting conversation.
 I’ll do my best to recall some of the main talking points of the discussion and welcome any corrections you offer up, if and only if you will allow me to respond to your correction; so, if you don’t want a response than don’t make a correction.